thirteenthdown/Maryo-Game/README.md

-# Simple Mario Game
+# Maryo
-A simple Mario game built using Python and the Pygame library.
+A simple variation of the new Mario game built using Python and the Pygame library.
 This project demonstrates basic game development concepts, such as sprite animation, collision detection, and level design.

 ## Table of Contents
 - [Introduction](#introduction)